 From where?
 Berlin, Warsaw, Wroclaw

 Enjoy your stay in the cycling capital of the world.
-Then take a bike ferry from Helsingør (Elsinore) to Helsingborg.
-It costs 6 €, and you can take your bike onboard free of charge, timetable and more information here) and from there, head on Kattegattleden – a stunning 390 kilometres long coastal route.
+Then, take a bike ferry from Helsingør (Elsinore) to Helsingborg.
+It costs 6 €, and you can take your bike onboard free of charge (timetable and more information here).
+From there, head on Kattegattleden—a stunning 390-kilometre coastal route.
 It was named European Cycle Route of the Year in 2018.

 Budapest-Vienna along the Danube